 Be creative with your kitchen space, for example you can use the tiles and cupboards as whiteboards to put up post it notes to remind you about meetings or, if you’re struggling with your posture, create your own standing desk by utilising the kitchen work tops.
 All of these can be cleared away to allow you to retain your title as the best family chef in the evening.

-- For more home office ideas, see: Home office ideas that are smart, practical and stylish
+- See: Home office ideas – that are smart, practical and stylish

 5. Don't take work 'home' with you

 Not as easy as it sounds, but productivity is not the only important thing of course with a worker’s wellbeing crucial in these times especially as we approach an isolated winter.